khalid-hussain/theprophetswudu/chap2-components-of-wudu.md

 That is washing the right hand before the left and likewise the feet.

-54. ʿĀʾishah !p[her] said, “The Emissary of Allāh BPBUH used to like to begin with the right in putting on shoes, combing his hair, in purification and in all of his affairs.”
+54. ʿĀʾishah BP_HER said, “The Emissary of Allāh BPBUH used to like to begin with the right in putting on shoes, combing his hair, in purification and in all of his affairs.”
 [Al-Bukhārī (_al-Fatḥ_) 1/235, Muslim (#267), and others].

-55. Abū Hurayrah !p[him] narrates that the Prophet BPBUH said, “When you dress and when you make _wuḍū_, then begin with the right.”
+55. Abū Hurayrah BP_HIM narrates that the Prophet BPBUH said, “When you dress and when you make _wuḍū_, then begin with the right.”
 [Abū Dāwūd (#4141), al-Tirmidhī (1766), and al-Nasāʾī (402).
 Shaykh al-Albānī declared it _ṣaḥīḥ_].

 ## Economizing the use of water and not being wasteful

-56. Anas !p[him] said, “The Prophet BPBUH used to make _wuḍū_ with a _mudd_ (of water) and make _ghusl_ with a _ṣāʿ_ or up to five _mudds_.”
+56. Anas BP_HIM said, “The Prophet BPBUH used to make _wuḍū_ with a _mudd_ (of water) and make _ghusl_ with a _ṣāʿ_ or up to five _mudds_.”
 [Muslim (1/156) and others].
 A _ṣāʿ_ is equal to four _mudds_.